Georgeouss/Basic-BattleShip-Game/README.md

 # Basic-BattleShip-Game
-Computer randomly places its ships and the player have to sunk them .
+Computer randomly places its ships and the player has to sunk them .